mjschultz/django-tastefulpy/docs/contributing.rst

 =========================================

 So you've found a bug or have a great idea for a feature.
-Here's the steps you should take to help get it added/fixed in Tastypie:
+Here's the steps you should take to help get it added/fixed in Tastefulpy:

 * First, check to see if there's an existing issue/pull request for the bug/feature.
-All issues are at https://github.com/toastdriven/django-tastypie/issues and pull reqs are at https://github.com/toastdriven/django-tastypie/pulls.
+All issues are at https://github.com/mjschultz/django-tastefulpy/issues and pull reqs are at https://github.com/mjschultz/django-tastefulpy/pulls.
 * If there isn't one there, please file an issue.
 The ideal report includes:

   * A description of the problem/suggestion.